 This is not to say that, as I was going through the twists and turns, I did not feel lost and confused.
 Looking back, I can see that there had always been an unconscious battle waging between an essentially adolescent young man and a deeper identity that might be called an “inner monk.”
 I longed for a simple, natural, earth-centered, life dedicated to a Deeper Spiritual Truth.
 But the adolescent energy of pleasing others, depending on social systems for security, believing the story that “hard work” should be avoided and could be with the right “education,” and having all the trappings of material comfort was an energy that held the upper hand for several decades – though, thankfully, never overcame my soul.

 I had the good fortune to attend the University of California in Berkeley in the 1960s, a place and a time of extraordinary energy and openness.
 A bulletin board in front of the First Presbyterian Church there caught my attention one day and drew me into my first encounter with social justice and spirituality.
 I don’t recall what the bulletin board said, only that it had an inviting and open tone.
-The church became the place where the philosophical, literary, and spiritual side of me was honored and explored.
+The church became a place where the philosophical, literary, and spiritual side of me was honored and explored.
 I later entered a seminary, one with some remarkably enlightened teachers where we studied the Bible as history and poetry rather than as a “Holy Book”.
 God was neither a subject nor an object of study, but the Mystery of Mysteries.
 This set the tone for my later appreciation of the Tao.